yassine-rd/fish-detector/README.md

     (default: 'False')
   --weights: path to weights file
     (default: './checkpoints/yolov4-416')
-  --framework: what framework to use (tf, trt, tflite)
+  --framework: what framework to use (tf, tflite)
     (default: tf)
   --model: yolov3 or yolov4
     (default: yolov4)